dtedesco1/nextjs-markdown-boilerplate/README.md

 3. I want it to be really easy to deploy and monitor.
 Nextjs is really easy for those things.

 Solving the first issue and third issues don’t require React, but the second definitely does.
+More discussion about this on [Hacker News](https://news.ycombinator.com/item?id=45071592)

 ## Setup